andreagrandi/andreagrandi-hugo/content/posts/2024/24-configure-ethernet-usbc-raspberrypi-ipad/index.md

 - a **USB-C cable** (I used the one that comes with the iPad)
 - a **RaspberryPi** (you need at least a RPI 4.
 I used a RPi 5)
 - you already have **SSH access to the RaspberryPi** (I won't cover this part in this tutorial)
+- an updated bootloader on the RaspberryPi (check [this documentation](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#update-the-bootloader))

 ## Configuration